 5. Do You Need To Feed A Chilli Plant?

 However you decide to grow them, all chillies will benefit greatly from a feed once a week when they start to flower.
 You can choose a feed such as Chilli Focus, or use a tomato fertilizer.
-Chilli Focus is available in many garden centres, as well as online at Amazon (click here to check it out on Amazon).
+Chilli Focus is available in many garden centres, as well as online.

 6. How Long Do Chilli Seeds Take To Germinate?